Haseem12/retailsage/php-backend-guide.md

 3.  **Create the database tables** using the SQL queries provided.
 4.  **Test the endpoints** using your frontend application.
 The signup flow, welcome form, and login should now work with your PHP backend.

-This guide should give you a solid foundation for your authentication and business setup system.
-Let me know if you have any questions about the frontend code!
+This updated guide should help resolve the CORS error and provide a solid foundation for your authentication and business setup system.
+Please ensure you replace the placeholder database credentials in `config.php` with your actual ones.